codio/site/source/docs/dashboard/organizations/education.html.md

 We offer the following special arrangements for schools, universities, colleges and other teaching organizations.

 ##Educational Organization Trial
-We offer a full featured trial for your school and up to 250 students.
-Please go to the [Teacher Education](/docs/teacher/education/) section for instructions.
+Schools, universities and colleges can trial the full Codio experience free for 30 days with up to 250 students.
+Please go to the [Trialing Codio](/docs/teacher/trial/) section for instructions.

-##Student Discounts
+##Education Discounts
-If you are a student using Codio on your own, then you can request special discount from the [Billing](/docs/dashboard/billing/) screen in your [Account Settings](/docs/dashboard/settings/) area

-You can find the Account Settings icon at the bottom left of your Dashboard.
-When you click on this, goto the Billing tab and follow the instructions to request your student discount.

-You may be required to verify your student status to receive the discount, so please ensure you have an educational email address or provide other proof.
+Education institutions benefit from a discount structure designed to make a Codio "whole school" licence affordable for large user groups.

+For example, an annual school licence attracts a starting discount of almost 90% versus the annualised cost of a professional developer subscription, with further discounts available dependent on the size of your school group.

+Universities and other higher education institutions achieve discounts of approximately 50% or greater.

+You can explore Codio school and university prices and start an education trial by visiting our [pricing](/pricing) page.